kubernetes/kube-state-metrics/README.md

 *Requires Kubernetes 1.2+*

+## Container Image

+The latest container image can be found at `gcr.io/google_containers/kube-state-metrics:v0.4.1`.

 ## Metrics

 There are many more metrics we could report, but this first pass is focused on